koestler/go-mqtt-to-influx/README.md

       - Topic: "%Prefix%tele/%Device%/STATE"               # e.g. subscribes 'my-project/tele/+/+/STATE' on local-mosquitto
                                                            # and subscribes 'v3/project@ttn/tele/+/+/SATE' on ttn
         Device: "+/+"                                      # e.g. when topic is 'my-project/tele/mezzo/light0/STATE', deviceName=mezzo/light0
-    LogHandleOnce: True                                    # optional, default True, when enabled, the first time this converter is executed, a log message is generated
+    LogHandleOnce: False                                   # optional, default False, when enabled, the first time this converter is executed, a log message is generated

   tasmota-sensor:                                          # mandatory, an arbitrary name used in log outputs
     Implementation: tasmota-sensor
     MqttTopics:                                            # mandatory, list must not be empty, selects what mqtt subscriptions shall be created for that converter
       - Topic: "%Prefix%tele/%Device%/SENSOR"
         Device: "+/+"
-    LogHandleOnce: True                                    # optional, default True, when enabled, the first time this converter is executed, a log message is generated
+    LogHandleOnce: False                                    # optional, default False, when enabled, the first time this converter is executed, a log message is generated

 # A list of influxDb tags that should be added depending on the deviceName.